What Is a Dummy Ticket? The Complete Guide for Travelers in 2026

 Which Countries Require a Dummy Ticket?

-Countries That Require a Flight Itinerary for Visa Applications
+Which Countries Require a Flight Itinerary for Visa Applications?

 Nearly every country that requires a short-term visa asks for some form of flight documentation.
 The Schengen area (all 27 member states), the United States, the United Kingdom, Canada, Australia, Japan, South Korea, the UAE, and most of Southeast Asia and South America all include "flight itinerary" or "flight reservation" on their visa checklists.
 The EU Visa Code makes it legally binding for Schengen embassies.
 For others, it's standard embassy practice.

-Countries That Enforce Proof of Onward Travel at Borders
+Which Countries Enforce Proof of Onward Travel at Borders?

 These are countries where you might be asked to show an outbound ticket at the airport or at immigration upon arrival.
 Some enforce it strictly every time.
 Others check sporadically, usually when you arrive on a one-way ticket.